 - Sprinkle some ground cashew nuts and chia seeds on top.
 Enjoy!

-- Sometimes when I use pitted dates they are a little bit drier, so I prefer to soak them for about 10-15 mins in advance.
+- When I use pitted dates and they are a little bit drier, I soak them in warm water for 10 mins.
 Thus they become softer and easier to chop.
 Also, the mixture becomes smoother as the walnuts and dates are better combined.